snipe/snipe-it/contributing.md

 ## Translations

 You do not need to provide translated strings for all of the languages we support, only English (`app/lang/en`).
 We use CrowdIn for translation management by native speakers, so you only need to provide English strings.
-More info on translation is [available here](../translations.html).
+More info on translation is [available here](translations.html).

 -----

 ## Contributor Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
+[See the source on Github](https://github.com/snipe/snipe-it) to read the current version of the Code of Conduct.